ing-bank/baker/docs/documentation/concepts.md

 *Events*, *Interactions* and *Ingredients* can be composed into recipes.

-Recipes are analagous to process blueprints (or workflow).
+Recipes are analagous to process blueprints.

 Baker provides a [Recipe DSL](recipe-dsl.md) in which you can declaritively describe your recipe.

-Small example:
+A small example:
 ``` java
 new Recipe("webshop")
     .withSensoryEvents(